 Many of us have been experiencing poor sleep for so long that it simply feels like second nature, being tired is a way of life for far too many people.

-There are plenty of factors that affect sleep quality.
 Everything from leaving a light on to facing added stress at work can prevent sleep from having actual restorative effects, even if you fall asleep as soon as your head hits the pillow.

 While there is no disputing that many things contribute to sleep quality, perhaps the biggest factor is sleep environment.
 This means sleeping somewhere that is a comfortable temperature with quality bedding and, of course, a good mattress.

 If you often find yourself waking up and feeling like you have not slept at all, it may be time to invest in a new mattress.
 So once you have decided to update your mattress, what should you do with the old one?

 Your mattress may be relatively new, but it may not properly accommodate your sleeping style.

 If your mattress is not necessarily out of life, it just is not the right one for you, it may be worth donating to someone else for whom it will be right.

 Organizations like Salvation Army and Habitat for Humanity will sometimes accept mattress donations if it is in relatively good quality, but be honest about the state of your mattress.

 While it might sound easy to just drop off your old mattress, do not saddle a non-profit with your mattress if it will not serve someone in need, but also do not assume that just because the mattress is not working for you it can't provide someone else with a good night's sleep.

 This is a great way to help reduce waste but more often than not, if a mattress is giving you persistent issues (and particularly if you have a partner that is also experiencing discomfort), the quality has probably degraded to a point where it is not salvageable.